IJAMUL1/Autonomous-Parking-Vehicle-AGV/README.md

 # autonomous_parking_vehicle

-This project aims to create a warehouse assistive robot controlled by a Raspberry Pi 3B and a Parallax Propeller multicore Microcontroller.
-The robot was designed to navigate the warehouse and identify defective and non-defective widgets in the warehouse using image processing to identify directional aids and Aruco tag markers to identify defective and non-defective inventory.
+Parking lots often have inefficient use of space, leading to wasted time for drivers.
+This project seeks to improve parking lot efficiency by creating a robot capable of autonomously finding and utilizing the closest available parking space.

 # Warehouse Layout
 ![warehouse layout](https://github.com/IJAMUL1/Warehouse-Inventory-Management-Robot/assets/60096099/f6ec4f6d-da96-4e24-85f9-ae792edc9d51)